Archive-42/ARCHIVE-OCT/_DOWNLOADS/docs-main/content/codespaces/overview.md

 ---
 title: GitHub Codespaces overview
 shortTitle: Overview
-product: '{% data reusables.gated-features.codespaces %}'
+product: "{% data reusables.gated-features.codespaces %}"
-intro: 'This guide introduces {% data variables.product.prodname_codespaces %} and provides details on how it works and how to use it.'
+intro: "This guide introduces {% data variables.product.prodname_codespaces %} and provides details on how it works and how to use it."
 allowTitleToDifferFromFilename: true
 redirect_from:
   - /codespaces/codespaces-reference/about-codespaces